How Kamu compares to X

 kamu

-does not compete with enterprise data processing technologies - it uses them internally and builds on top:
+does not replace or compete with enterprise data processing engines - it uses them as building blocks.

 - Provides stable references to data for reproducibility

-- Specifies how data & metadata are shared
+- Specifies how data & metadata are shared/replicated over the network

 - so that a person on another side of the world who downloaded your dataset could understand exactly where every single piece of data came from